caiya-wei/AI_driven/README.md

 # Python Dependencies

-numpy (1.24.3)
+numpy

-networkx (2.8.4)
+networkx

-pandas (1.5.3)
+pandas

+scipy

 # Simulation Guide
-With evolution_of_reciprocity.py, we simulate the evolution of direct and indirect reciprocity on networks and calculate the fixation probability of a cooperator (Fig. 2 and Extended Fig. 1).
+With bc_ratio_random_networks.py, we calculate the critical benefit-to-cost ratios of random networks, reproducing the results of Fig. 2 and Fig. 3.

+With fixation_probability.py, we calculate the fixation probability of one of such reciprocity strategies invading N - 1 defectors, which reproduces the result of Fig. 4.

-With calculate_bc_ratio.py, we calculate the critical benefit-to-cost ratios of one million random networks (Fig. 3).
+With bc_ratio_empirical_network.py, we calculate the critical benefit-to-cost ratios of six empirical networks, which reproduces the result of Fig. 5.

-With bc_ratio_dc_error.py, we reproduce the results in Fig. 4.